Unity-Technologies/arfoundation-samples/README.md

 At runtime, ARFoundation will generate an `ARTrackedImage` for each detected reference image.
 This sample uses the [`TrackedImageInfoManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/TrackedImageInfoManager.cs) script to overlay the original image on top of the detected image, along with some meta data.

 Run the sample on an ARCore or ARKit-capable device and point your device at one of the images in [`Assets/Scenes/ImageTracking/Images`](https://github.com/Unity-Technologies/arfoundation-samples/tree/master/Assets/Scenes/ImageTracking/Images).
-They can be displayed on a computere monitor; they do not need to be printed out.
+They can be displayed on a computer monitor; they do not need to be printed out.

 ## ObjectTracking